sigmaenigma/ollama-openwebui-setup/README.md

 This guide will walk you through deploying Ollama and Open-WebUI using Docker Compose.
 Whether you’re writing poetry, generating stories, or experimenting with creative content, this setup will help you get started with a locally running AI!!

+Details on Ollama can also be found via their GitHub Repository here: [Ollama](https://github.com/ollama/ollama/)

 ## Prerequisites

 Ensure that you have the following prerequisites: